pauleveritt/flask-tutorial-extended/README.md

-# FastAPI Tutorial Extended
+# Flask Tutorial Extended

-A FastAPI implementation of the official Django tutorial, extended for PyCharm demo uses.
+A Flask implementation of the official Django tutorial, extended for PyCharm demo uses.

 ## Installation